 How to Receive

-Attendance records are the backbone of the Alternative Payment Program as these records are what is submitted monthly for provider reimbursement.
-Each family is given an attendance record specifically coded to a specific month and child.
+Attendance Records are the backbone of the Alternative Payment Program as these records are what is submitted monthly for provider reimbursement.
+Each family is given an Attendance Record specifically coded to a specific month and child.
 It is essential that child care is documented on the correct attendance form.
-The parent, provider, or authorized person is responsible for recording the child’s drop off and pick up times on CDA’s attendance record.
-CDA cannot accept alternate attendance records.
+The parent, provider, or authorized person is responsible for recording the child’s drop off and pick up times on CDA’s Attendance Record.
+CDA cannot accept alternate Attendance Records.
 If an alternate record is received, reimbursement cannot be issued.
-Learn more in our how-to videos:

 Invoicing CDA is simple.
 Complete the “Provider Bill/Invoicing” section on each child’s Attendance Record by filling out what you charge for the care provided.
 This can either be a monthly, or weekly amount, depending on what your current rate sheet states.
 Then, submit your signed Attendance Records to CDA’s main office in Bonita.